Chart Color Schemes

 Hoxton Park - Carnes Hill - Horningsea Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Hoxton Park-Carnes Hill-Horningsea Park, as per the latest Census, 94.1% of dwellings were houses with the remaining 5.9% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's 90.4% houses and 9.6% other dwellings.
-Home ownership in the area stood at 20.6%, with mortgaged dwellings at 56.8% and rented ones at 22.6%.
+The dwelling structure in Hoxton Park - Carnes Hill - Horningsea Park, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 90.4% houses and 9.6% other dwellings.
+The home ownership rate in Hoxton Park - Carnes Hill - Horningsea Park was 20.6%, with mortgaged dwellings at 56.8% and rented ones at 22.6%.
 The median monthly mortgage repayment was $2,342, lower than Sydney metro's $2,475.
-The median weekly rent was $500 compared to Sydney metro's $490.
-Nationally, the area's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+The median weekly rent figure was $500, slightly higher than Sydney metro's $490.
+Nationally, Hoxton Park - Carnes Hill - Horningsea Park's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing